OrienteerBAP/Orienteer-Guidebook/localization.md

 # Localization

-You can localize names of classes and their properties.
+You can localize names of classes and properties.
 When localized, these names show in browser according to its locale.

-To localize a name of a class or a property
+To localize a name of a class or a property:
 * On the page of a class or a property, go to **Localication** tab.
 * Click **Edit**.
 * To add a localization of a name: